CZhouLab/Flnc/README.md

 ![workflow](Picture1.png)

-**Please cite our paper at BioRxiv(https://www.biorxiv.org/content/10.1101/2022.08.02.502545v1), if you find Flnc useful for your research.
-The paper has been submitted to a peer-reviewed journal**
+**Please cite our paper at Non-Coding RNA journal(https://doi.org/10.3390/ncrna8050070), if you find Flnc useful for your research.

 Version: 1.0.0